techservicesillinois/SecOps-Powershell-Feroot/README.md

 # What is This?

-This Powershell module acts as a wrapper for the Feroot REST API, allowing you to create scripts that run operations tasks in Feroot
+This Powershell module acts as a wrapper for the Feroot REST API, allowing you to create scripts that run operations tasks in Feroot.
+This module is not a feature-complete match of the Feroot API.
+Please consider contributing functions to this module or requesting functionality that may be valuable.

 # How do I install it?